rroland10/dex223-bug-bounty/FAQ.md

 ## Recognition Questions

 ### Will I be publicly acknowledged?
 Yes!
-We maintain a [Hall of Fame](HALL_OF_FAME.md) and publicly acknowledge researchers in security advisories.
+We publicly acknowledge researchers in security advisories.
 You can choose to remain anonymous if preferred.

 ### Are there special rewards?
 Yes!
 We offer bonus considerations for: